redhat-cop/vault-config-operator/docs/secret-engines.md

     passwordKey: clientsecret
 ```

-The `subscription_id` field - The subscription id for the Azure Active Directory.
+The `subscriptionID` field - The subscription id for the Azure Active Directory.
 This value can also be provided with the AZURE_SUBSCRIPTION_ID environment variable.

-The `tenant_id` field - The tenant id for the Azure Active Directory.
+The `tenantID` field - The tenant id for the Azure Active Directory.
 This value can also be provided with the AZURE_TENANT_ID environment variable.

-The `client_id` field - The OAuth2 client id to connect to Azure.
+The `clientID` field - The OAuth2 client id to connect to Azure.
 This value can also be provided with the AZURE_CLIENT_ID environment variable.
 See authentication for more details.

 The `environment` field - The Azure environment.
 This value can also be provided with the AZURE_ENVIRONMENT environment variable.
 If not specified, Vault will use Azure Public Cloud.

-The `password_policy` field - Specifies a password policy to use when creating dynamic credentials.
+The `passwordPolicy` field - Specifies a password policy to use when creating dynamic credentials.
 Defaults to generating an alphanumeric password if not set.

-The `root_password_ttl` field - Specifies how long the root password is valid for in Azure when rotate-root generates a new client secret.
+The `rootPasswordTTL` field - Specifies how long the root password is valid for in Azure when rotate-root generates a new client secret.
 Uses duration format strings.

  The `azureCredentials` field - The OAuth Client Secret from the provider for OIDC roles.
  The OIDCClientSecret and possibly the OIDCClientID can be retrived a three different ways :